AKASHAorg/blog.akasha.world/_posts/2018-02-10-akasha-beta-emergence.md

 **See you in the new world of AKASHA! \o/**

-Next time, hopefully, we will have the conversation in the AKASHA Web version.
+Next time, hopefully, we will have the conversation on the AKASHA Web version.
 In the meantime, while you sync, feel free to [join the conversation on reddit!](https://www.reddit.com/r/ethereum/){:target="_blank"} :)

 ![AKASHA]({{ site.baseurl }}/content/images/2_intro_akasha.jpg)